 “We have a patent, so we have the right to exploit our invention.” - Many companies have false expectations of what their IP rights allow.
 In fact, IP only provides the right to stop others from doing something - it does not provide the right to do something.
 It is necessary for companies to perform freedom-to-operate (FTO) investigations to determine if there are rights of other parties that could prevent their activities.

 “We have worldwide patent protection for our idea.” – This type of statement is often not correct.
 Whilst it is possible to apply for a patent application via an international treaty (the Patent Cooperation Treaty), this does not lead to a “worldwide patent”, but needs to be converted into separate national or regional patents in the countries of interest.
-In fact, the cost of filing and maintaining a patent family in a large number of countries is normally only an option for multi-national companies with large IP budgets and for patent protection to be sought in every available country is extremely rare.
+In fact, the cost of filing and maintaining a patent family in a large number of countries is normally only an option for companies with large IP budgets and for patent protection to be sought in every available country is extremely rare.

 “Our patent provides us with a monopoly for our company’s product” – Whether this is correct or not will depend on the exact wording of the patent.
 An IP expert will need to analyse the claims of the patent to determine if the scope of protection is appropriate for preventing competitors from designing round the patent.
 And this may need to be done country by country as the scope of protection provided by patents in different countries in a patent family may vary.
 Care also needs to be taken to look at what a patent ultimately protects once it is granted.
 It is all too easy for companies to lose sight of IP when changes are made to product design during development: it may be that a patent does not actually cover the product it was intended to protect.